-The report also compares the number of fatalities and weighted serious injuries (FWSI) in Northern Ireland against other European counties.
+The report also compares the number of fatalities and weighted serious injuries (FWSI) in Northern Ireland against GB, Ireland and other European countries.

 If you have any questions or feedback on this report, please contact firstname.lastname@example.org

-- Northern Ireland has the lowest number of FWSI for whole society (all risk categories combined).
+- Northern Ireland has the lowest average number of FWSI for whole society (all risk categories combined).

-- Northern Ireland also ranks favourably compared to other European countries in terms of passenger safety, level crossing user safety and trespasser safety.
+- Northern Ireland also ranks favourably compared to GB, Ireland and other European countries in terms of passenger safety, level crossing user safety and trespasser safety.